Assessing Your Skills After a Job Loss

 - Are you realistic, investigative, enterprising, conventional, social, or artistic?
 Use our Interest Assessment to find out how your interests relate to occupations and majors.

 - Is it more important to you to develop relationships or work independently?
 Do you care more about having a supportive supervisor or good working conditions?
-Take O*NET's Work Importance Locator to learn which occupations are the best match for what you value at work.
+Use the Work Values Matcher to learn which occupations are the best match for what you value at work.

 - The MnCareers Interest Assessment is based on Holland's Interest Inventory.
 It will match your interests to various career areas.